-To keep your EML 224 Compact system in order, regular maintenance is important.
+To keep your Compact speed log system in order, regular maintenance is important.
 To take advantages of new features and performance enhancements, you may need to update software.
 This section shows how.

 APPENDIX 1 - BACKGROUND INFORMATION

 Here you will find more details of how the system works and which factors are important to know when using it.